MattVu123/ait582_rutting2/README.md

 │ └── processed/
 │── code and notebooks/

-### Folder Descriptions
+### Folder and File Descriptions

-- **README.md** — Project description and setup instructions.
+- **README.md** - Project description and setup instructions.
-- **.gitignore** — Documents ignored by GitHub during development.
+- **.gitignore** - Documents ignored by GitHub during development.
-- **artifacts/** — Contains miscellaneous project items such as screenshots.
+- **artifacts/** - Contains miscellaneous project items such as screenshots.
-- **data/raw/** — Raw CSV datasets obtained from the Federal Highway Administration.
+- **data/raw/** - Raw CSV datasets obtained from the Federal Highway Administration.
-- **data/processed/** — Processed dataset ready for EDA and modeling.
+- **data/processed/** - Processed dataset ready for EDA and modeling.
-- **code and notebooks/** — Python scripts and Jupyter notebooks used for processing, EDA, modeling, and evaluation.
+- **code and notebooks/** - Python scripts and Jupyter notebooks used for processing, EDA, modeling, and evaluation.

 ---